FreeTymeKiyan/Kata/GraphTraversal/DFS/KataLog.md

-# This is the kata log of writing dfs pseudo code
+# This is the KATA log of Writing DFS Pseudo Code

 ## Goal

-To write dfs pseudo code in less than 3min.
+1. To write dfs pseudo code in less than 3min.
-Be correct in a row for 10 times
+2. Be correct in a row for 10 times.

 ## Log

 | Filename           | isRight    | Time |
 | ------------------ |:----------:|:----:|
 | dfs1.pseudo        |x           |01m18s|